 We will manage any subsequent questions and/or provide further information where required.

 By allowing us to handle your claim on your behalf, you can focus on what is most important – your recovery and care, or that of your family member or loved one.

-For further information on making a claim following medical negligence due to delayed diagnosis in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at email@example.com
+For further information on making a claim following health problems caused due to medical negligence in delayed diagnosis in Ireland, please contact Lavelle Partners in confidence on (01) 644 5800 or email Avril Scally at email@example.com

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with RE.8 of SI 518 of 2002.

 We use essential cookies to make our site work.
 We'd also like to set analytics cookies that help us make improvements by measuring how you use the site.
 Clicking Reject All only enables essential cookies.
 For more detailed information about the cookies we use, see our Cookies page.
 For further control over which cookies are set, please click here.